Keyboard shortcuts

 Build a function

-To build a function, run the following command in the project directory created by sfn function create:
+To build a function, run the following command in the project directory created by sfn function bootstrap:

 cd <path-to-functions-project>